 Excellent stop-motion animation film from one of the best Czech filmmakers, Jirí Trnka.
-It tells the ancient story of Czechoslovakia, how it was founded by Czech, the Forefather, and a ...
+It tells the ancient story of Bohemia, how it was founded by Czech, the Forefather, and a series of ...

 See full summary »